Patient engagement startup raises $15 million from Google’s Gradient Ventures – TechCrunch

 It’s that text messaging component that attracted Google’s Gradient Ventures, according to Bolz.
 The company wants to automate more and more of the medical process and is going to rely on natural language processing technologies to do it.

 “We are going more and more into automation.
-We have started to automate a lot of these processes.
-Integrating with EHRs and practice management systems,” Bolz said.
+We have started to automate a lot of these processes, integrating with EHRs and practice management systems,” Bolz said.

 Darian Shirazi, a general partner at Gradient Ventures, and Navid Farzad, a partner at Frist Cressey Ventures, will both take seats on the Klara board.

 “The traditional physician practice must transform to improve communication and engagement with their patients — especially in a post-COVID world.
 Existing practice technology infrastructure is inadequate.
-Klara’s seamless solution modernizes the practice infrastructure without disrupting workflows.” said Navid Farzad from Frist Cressey Ventures, in a statement.
+Klara’s seamless solution modernizes the practice infrastructure without disrupting workflows,” said Farzad in a statement.